 Please note, requirements may vary by State and location.

 Straight to Workforce

-Although most carpenters learn their trade through a degree program or apprenticeship, some learn on the job and start as a helper or apprentice.
+Although most carpenters are educated in their trade through a degree program or apprenticeship, some learn carpentry skills on the job and start as a helper or apprentice.
 Workers typically learn the proper use of hand and power tools on the job.
 They often start by working with more experienced carpenters and are given more complex tasks as they prove that they can handle simpler tasks, such as measuring and cutting wooden and metal studs.

 **Above career path chart shows how you might advance from one job title to another within the trade industry; not all trade pathways are the same and depend on each person’s ultimate goals and job opportunities